 - Stay calm: Getting agitated will further cloud your sense of reason and may cause the victim to shut down completely.
 If you notice mysterious bruises, scars, and wounds, or observe clothing that’s peculiar for the weather, ask in a very straightforward manner whether or not the person is injuring himself.
 Tell the person you’re concerned, and offer to listen without any judgment.

 - Be open to conversation: People, especially children who injure themselves will refrain from confiding in people who can help them because they’re worried they will be judged.
-Furthermore, the victim will always feel a sense of fear of
+Furthermore, the victim will always feel a sense of fear of being labeled as an untrustworthy person or being the added cause of stress.
+So if you want to genuinely help, always be willing to talk or initiate a conversation, even if you’re feeling stressed or disappointed.

 - Share your feelings: It would be helpful to be open about how you as a parent or a friend feel about the victim cutting himself.
 It is also absolutely alright to be honest about how you feel about the situation – for instance being unable to understand how to help the person.
 Since the victim is also someone who is emotionally overwhelmed, the two of you can work through your emotions together.